 - My behaviour choices

 - My thoughts

 The things we do not have the power to control include:

 - The weather

 - Being unwell

 - If someone wants to be your friend

 Before You Download

-This resource prints as a full color and a black and white PDF.
+This resource prints as a full colour and a black and white PDF.
 Please use the dropdown menu to choose between these versions.

-Take a look at some other fabulous resources address social-emotional concepts with your students:
+Take a look at some other fabulous resources to address social-emotional concepts with your students: